dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/handle-errors.md

 * During development, the bar directs you to the browser console, where you can see the exception.
 * In production, the bar notifies the user that an error has occurred and recommends refreshing the browser.

 The UI for this error handling experience is part of the [Blazor project templates](xref:blazor/project-structure).
+Not all Blazor project templates use the [`data-nosnippet`](https://developers.google.com/search/docs/crawling-indexing/robots-meta-tag) attribute to signal to browsers not to cache the contents of the error UI, but all versions of the Blazor documentation apply the attribute.

 :::moniker range=">= aspnetcore-8.0"